Absolute continuity and singularity of two probability measures on a filtered space

-It is enough to prove that the integrals under signs of sum in (\ref{f5}) and (\ref{f35}) are equal.
-Let $Z$ be the density process of ${\rm Q}$ relative to ${\rm P}$.
+It is enough to prove that the integrals under signs of the sums in (\ref{f5}) and (\ref{f35}) are equal.
+Let $Z$ be the density process of ${\rm Q}$ with respect to ${\rm P}$.
 Then $z=u\cdot Z, z' = u' \cdot Z$.
-Hence, by formula III.3.9, \cite{JS}, we can assume that ${\rm P} ={\rm Q}$.
-Let us denote the integrand function in (\ref{f5}) and the integral (\ref{f5}) by $f$ and $I$ respectively.
-By $g$ and $J$ we denote the denominator of the integrand function and the integral in (\ref{f35}) respectively.
-Then (see the diagram in the proof of lemma \ref{l6} ) The theorem is proved.$\Box $
+Hence, by \cite[III.3.9]{JS}, we can assume that ${\rm P} ={\rm Q}$.
+Denote the integrand in (\ref{f5}) and the integral (\ref{f5}) by $f$ and $I$ respectively.
+By $g$ and $J$ we denote the integrand denominator and the integral in (\ref{f35}) respectively.
+Then (see the diagram in the proof of Lemma \ref{l6})